derthadams/IMDb-to-neo4j/README.md

 The script will then run queries in neo4j that will find all people who have worked together on the same TV show season, and create WORKED_WITH relationships between them.
 For each relationship created you'll see a status update in the console.

+### Caveats

+I wrote this library specifically to scrape for people who work in the camera department.
+It looks for credits in the "Camera and Electrical Department" and "Cinematographer" job classes and ignores others, so if you try and use it with people working other jobs it won't work.
+Later on I may generalize the library so it works for all types of people on IMDb.

+Since IMDb is continuously under development, changes to the website could break this code's functionality at any time.